vapor/docs/4.0/docs/fluent/model.md

 To store an optional enum, use `@OptionalEnum`.

 The database must be prepared to handle enums via a migration.
-See [enum builder](migrations.md#enum-builder) for more information.
+See [enum](schema.md#enum) for more information.

 ### Raw Enums